Alexander Selkirk: Castaway

 In September 1704, after parting ways with Dampier, Captain Stradling brought Cinque Ports to an island known to the Spanish as Más a Tierra located in the uninhabited Juan Fernández archipelago 670 km off the coast of Chile for a mid-expedition restocking of fresh water and supplies.

 Selkirk had grave concerns about the seaworthiness of their vessel and wanted to make the necessary repairs before going any further.
 He declared that he would rather stay on Juan Fernández than continue in a dangerously leaky ship.
 Stradling took him up on the offer and landed Selkirk on the island with a musket, a hatchet, a knife, a cooking pot, a Bible, bedding and some clothes.
 Selkirk immediately regretted his rashness, but Stradling refused to let him back on board.

-Cinque Ports did indeed later founder off the coast of what is now Colombia.
-Stradling and some of his crew survived the loss of their ship but were forced to surrender to the Spanish.
-The survivors were taken to Lima, Peru, where they endured a harsh imprisonment.
+Cinque Ports later foundered off the coast of what is now Colombia.
+Stradling and "six or seven of his Men" survived the loss of their ship but were forced to surrender to the Spanish.
+They were taken to Lima where they endured a harsh imprisonment.
+Stradling attempted escape after stealing a canoe in Lima, but was recaptured and punished.
+The Spanish governor threatened to send all the survivors to the mines.
+The survivors ultimately returned to England after four years of imprisonment.